docker/docs/engine/security/trust/content_trust.md

 > implementation is also separate from the `only run signed images` feature of
 > [Universal Control Plane](/ee/ucp/admin/configure/run-only-the-images-you-trust/)

-Docker Content Trust within the Docker Enterprise Engine prevents a user from using a container image from an unknown source, it will also prevent a user from building a container image from a base layer from an unknown source.
+Docker Content Trust within the Docker Enterprise Engine prevents an user from using a container image from an unknown source, it will also prevent an user from building a container image from a base layer from an unknown source.
 Trusted sources could include Official Docker Images, found on the [Docker Hub](https://hub.docker.com/search?image_filter=official&type=image), or User